aman2282003/E-commerce_site/README.md

 ## Overview
 Frontend Walmart Clone Using React & Talwind-css

-This project is a clone of the Walmart frontend, built using React and Tailwind CSS.
-It replicates several key features of the Walmart website to provide users with a familiar shopping experience.
+This is a fully functional e-commerce site built using React, Chakra UI, and Tailwind CSS.
+It includes features such as login/signup functionality, responsive design, dropdown menus, add to cart/remove from cart functionality, real-time price updates, authentication, pop-up notifications, and a responsive slider.

 ## Tech Stack